denten-books/plain-text/main.md

 @weel2012.
 What does it mean to know something?
 Sartre and Beckett.  ### Recursive Encounters with Oneself

 Text as vector.
-Barthes: text as "an organism which grows by vital expansion [@barthes1978, 161]." " "The metaphor of the Text is that of the *network* [@barthes1978, 161]."
+Barthes: text as "an organism which grows by vital expansion"[@barthes1978, 161].
+"The metaphor of the Text is that of the *network*" [@barthes1978, 161].

 Wikipedia as a Turing complete language.
 The power of versioning.
 Text as a vector.
 The problem of annotation.
 What are we annotating?
 Annotation solutions